Regardless if you are familiar with cannabis or not you probably have some knowledge about THC. But have you heard of THCA?

 Reported benefits include the following;

-- Anti-inflammatory properties for the effective treatment of arthritis and lupus disease
+- Anti-inflammatory properties for the effective treatment of lupus disease and arthritis

 - Neuroprotective properties for the treatment of neurodegenerative diseases